Inclusive Education

 At Brighton Secondary School we use evidence-based approaches to supporting the learning needs of all students, using a multi-tiered system of support across wellbeing, teaching and learning, and behaviour and engagement.
 This approach ensures students needs are addressed at the level they require, which may include strong foundational interventions and supports to ensure students develop the skills and confidence they need early on in their secondary schooling.

-Our current approaches to inclusive education and supporting the learning needs of students are outlined below:
+Our current approaches to inclusive education and supporting the learning needs of students are outlined below

 Tier 1 – good for all

-• Whole school professional development on the creation and use of OnePlans and Student Adjustment Guides to support teachers make appropriate adjustments needed for students
+- Whole school professional development on the use of One Plans and Student Adjustment Guides

-• Whole school professional development on adjustments and supports for students with a diagnosed disability (ADHD, Autism Spectrum Disorder, Specific Learning Difficulties, Language Disorder etc)
+- Whole school professional development on adjustments and supports for students with a diagnosed disability (ADHD, Autism Spectrum Disorder, Specific Learning Difficulties, Language Disorder etc)

 Tier 2 – necessary for some

-• Year 7 Literacy Intervention classes
+- Year 7 Literacy Intervention classes

-• Year 10 Essential Maths classes
+- Year 10 Essential Maths class

-• Team around the child meetings to ensure that all teachers have the same information about the learning needs of identified students
+- Team around the child meetings to ensure that all teachers have the same information about the learning needs of identified students

 Tier 3 – essential for a few

-• Referrals to the Department for Education’s Student Support Services team
+- Referrals to the Department for Education’s Student Support Services team